SOUTH BEND – A few sharp exchanges punctuated Wednesdays mostly pedestrian and repetitive governors debate.

 Republican Mike Pence promised to finish the job but had no plan other than fighting for more dollars from the federal government and being innovative.

 He is finishing his sixth term in the U.S. Congress.
 Before that he ran a conservative think tank in central Indiana and hosted a statewide radio show.

 Pence has a commanding lead in all polls that have been publicly released.
 He also has a money edge – raising millions more than Gregg.

 Libertarian Rupert Boneham simply pointed out that the money has disappeared despite promises from state leaders that the Toll Road lease would pay for it.

-He is best known for competing on Survivor and this race is his first entry into politics.
+He is best known for competing on the CBS reality show Survivor, and this race is his first entry into politics.

-The most pointed moment in the debate came from Pence when he reacted to criticism from Gregg calling him a show horse who misses votes in Congress and has never passed a single bill.
+The most pointed moment in the debate came from Pence when he reacted to criticism from Gregg, who characterized Pence as a show horse who misses votes in Congress and has never passed a single bill.

-Pence responded during a question from a single mother about government assistance, saying his website contains information on bills he authored and that his overall voting record – not just recent committee votes – is at 95 percent.
+Pence responded during a question from a single mom about government assistance, saying his website has information on bills he authored and that his overall voting record – not just recent committee votes – is at 95 percent.

 When pressed about fiscal integrity, Gregg heralded that he is the only candidate to have passed a balanced state budget.
 And he noted his were bipartisan.

-The third and final governor’s debate will be next week in Fort Wayne.
+The third and final gubernatorial debate will be next week in Fort Wayne.